 Upon successful completion of this program, students are eligible to receive a Diploma in Marketing Management.

 The Marketing Management diploma is offered with a Co-operative Education option.
 Co-operative Education gives a student the opportunity to apply the skills gained during academic study in paid, practical work experience semesters.
 Students can complete two work semesters while completing their diploma.
-Work terms generally occur full-time in separate 4 month work semesters but may also be available part-time over an 8 month continuous (parallel) placement.
+Work terms generally occur full-time in separate 4 month work semesters.
 Work semesters alternate with academic study.

 Students wishing to enter and participate in the Co-op Option must meet the following requirements: